solutionDrive/terraform-aws-application-cluster/README.md

 1. LoadBalancer

 Resources for a LoadBalancer (default: ApplicationLoadBalancer) with
-    1 Listener for Port 80
-    1 Listener for Port 443 (An AWS-certificate is mandatory for this at the moment) 1 Default Target Group (needed to define a listener)
+    1 Listener for Port 80 (the default action is to redirect to https) 1 Listener for Port 443 (An AWS-certificate is mandatory for this at the moment) 1 Default Target Group (needed to define a listener)